On the analogy between real reductive groups and Cartan motion groups. III: A proof of the Connes-Kasparov isomorphism: Introduction

-The case in which $G$ is a \emph{reductive} Lie group is quite special, because then $\widehat{G}\u{r}$ underwent very intense scrutiny between the 1950s and the 1980s, and has been understood completely by Harish\m Chandra and a few others who completed his work.
-As a topological space, $\widehat{G}\u{r}$ is in addition much more reasonable than the reduced duals studied by the full-blown Baum\m Connes conjecture: it is (roughly speaking) close to being a real affine variety.
-Yet the reductive case is a very important one: a major source for the formulation of the Baum-Connes conjecture was the discovery, due to Parthasarathy, Atiyah and Schmid, that Harish\m Chandra's deep work on the discrete series of real semisimple Lie groups can be geometrically recovered with the help of Dirac operators on $G/K$ and their $\mathbf{L}^2$-index theory \cite{Parthasarathy, AtiyahSchmid}.
-We shall see at the end of the current paragraph that the reductive case is also the key to the case of general Lie groups. \\
+When $G$ is reductive, our current understanding of the reduced (or: tempered) dual $\widetilde{G}$ is in many respects complete.
+As a topological space, $\widetilde{G}$ is in addition much more reasonable than the reduced duals studied by the full-blown Baum-Connes conjecture: it is (roughly speaking) akin to a real affine variety.
+Yet the reductive case is an important one: a major source for the formulation of the Baum-Connes conjecture was the Partasarathy-Atiyah-Schmid realization of the discrete series using Dirac operators (see \cite{Parthasarathy, AtiyahSchmid}), and understanding the reductive case proved to be the key to understanding the case of general Lie groups \cite{ChabertEchterhoffNest}.

-The Connes\m Kasparov conjecture has already been proved; the case of reductive Lie groups has in fact been addressed twice, with two completely different strategies.
+\paragraph{Previous proofs for reductive Lie groups.} When $G$ is a linear connected reductive group, the Connes-Kasparov ``conjecture'' has been a classical result for thirty years.
+Two proofs have been given, and they are quite different:

-Wassermann proved it in a famous short note of 1987 \cite{Wassermann}.
-He used the comprehensive knowledge of $C^\star\u{r}(G)$ extracted by Arthur \cite{Arthur} from Harish\m Chandra's monumental work, and his proof consists in an explicit calculation of the right-hand side of \eqref{ConnesKasparov} and the arrow therein.
-This followed earlier treatment of special cases from the same perspective: the important but simpler case of complex semisimple groups had been covered by Pennington and Plymen \cite{PP82}, and the case of real rank-one groups by Valette \cite{Valette}.
+$\bullet$ Antony Wassermann's short note of 1987 \cite{Wassermann} uses the comprehensive knowledge of $C^\star_{r}(G)$ extracted by Arthur \cite{ArthurSchwartz} from Harish-Chandra's work; his proof consists in an explicit calculation of the right-hand side of \eqref{ConnesKasparov} and the arrow therein.
+This followed earlier treatment of special cases from the same perspective: the important but simpler case of complex semisimple groups had been covered by Penington and Plymen \cite{PeningtonPlymen}, and Valette had considered two classes of real groups (see \cite{ValetteRang1, Valette2}).
+Wassermann did not provide a more detailed exposition of his argument, which uses the Knapp-Stein theory of intertwining operators.
+Clare, Crisp and Higson recently gave a quite accessible account of the structure of $C^\star_r(G)$ along Arthur's lines \cite{ClareCrispHigson}, and should soon provide related insight on the K-theoretic side.